Drillers dropping diesel for cheaper natural gas

 Oilfield technology such as horizontal drilling and hydraulic fracturing have unlocked record supplies of natural gas in North America, pushing prices to a 10-year low and cutting profits.
 The oversupply has prompted gas producers to actively promote the fuel as a low-cost, cleaner burning means of fueling vehicles and other equipment.

-Apache Corp (APA.N), the largest U.S. company focused solely on oil and gas exploration and production, is in the process of converting its first rig to run on power generated by liquefied natural gas (LNG).
-Canada’s Encana Corp’s (ECA.TO) already has 15 of its more than 40 rigs driven by gas, and plans to convert even more.
+Apache Corp, the largest U.S. company focused solely on oil and gas exploration and production, is in the process of converting its first rig to run on power generated by liquefied natural gas (LNG).
+Canada’s Encana Corp’s already has 15 of its more than 40 rigs driven by gas, and plans to convert even more.

 Two years worth of fuel savings can cover the cost of conversion, according to Encana.